benhurley/bigcigarguy/content/pages/index.md

             justifyContent: center
       - type: FeaturedItem
         title: >-
           “Super light and true to size.
-Big fan of the color options, and designs are simple and fun.”
+Big fan of the color options.
+Designs are simple and fun.”
         tagline: ''
         subtitle: '- Max, Florida'
         text: ''